Skin Picking Disorder | Excoriation

 Current research suggests that psychotherapy is the most effective Skin Picking Disorder treatment.
 I integrate approaches to best suite each client.
-For skin picking I use ComB (Comprehensive Behavior Therapy) which is basically an expanded form of cognitive behavior therapy (CBT) specifically designed for body focused repetitive behaviors.
-This lets me assess each person’s unique pattern of picking and then approach treatment in an informed manner instead of general interventions.
-Since each person is so much more than just that behavior, I turn to more general counseling techniques to support the whole person in growing towards wellness and resilience.
-If trauma is also a factor in the client’s life, I include Somatic Experiencing to resolve and heal the lingering effects of trauma.
+For skin picking I use ComB (Comprehensive Behavior Therapy) which is an expanded form of cognitive behavior therapy (CBT) specifically designed for body focused repetitive behaviors.
+ComB is a modern version of Habit Reversal Training (HRT).
+I assess each person’s unique pattern of picking and then approach treatment in an informed manner instead of general interventions.
+Since you are so much more than just that behavior, I turn to more general counseling techniques to support you as a whole person in growing towards wellness and resilience.
+If trauma is also a factor in your life, I include Somatic Experiencing and NeuroAffective Relational Model to resolve and heal the lingering effects of trauma.

 “Is Skin Picking Disorder the same as OCD?”

 No!
 Skin Picking disorder is independent of Obsessive Compulsive Disorder (OCD) and requires specialized treatment that is different from OCD treatment.
 This disorder is in the same diagnostic chapter of OCD, but is a distinctly separate disorder.

 “I have tried counseling before and it didn’t work!”